terra-ops/terra-cli/docs/workflow.md

 Hopefully this helps developers that will want to help contribute to Terra.

+## Terra's environment

+This is about the "host", the system running terra, docker, etc.

+The user running terra commands (which we will call the `terra` user, does not need sudo access and should not run with sudo.

+As long as that user is in the `docker` group, it can run `docker` without sudo.

+The user running terra commands should also be able to run `drush`.

 ### `terra app:add`

 This command writes your "apps" (a website's source code) to the terra config file at `~/.terra/terra`.